fenok/react-router-typesafe-routes/README.md

 ### `param`

 The `param` helper is used to define types for path and query params.
-Internally it transforms values to desired types and throws if it's not possible.
+Internally it transforms values from path and query to desired types and throws if it's not possible.

 The possible values are: